cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 /<cern-username>
 ```

-In the output of this command, you will be able, how you are ranked, and who exactly is taking away all the slots :).
+In the output of this command, you will be able to see, how you are ranked, and who exactly is taking away all the slots :).

 Small sidenote: to exit `less`, just press `q`.

 Because of that, it is good to have a small number of jobs in total, which however stay within the runtime slot you request.
 Since the `pico.py` commands related to
-batch system are wrapper around HTCondor commands, it is also good to know a bit, what is running under the hood.
+batch system are wrappers around HTCondor commands, it is also good to know a bit, what is running under the hood.
 In the following, a few advices to optimize your batch system tasks.

 The core shell script passed to HTCondor for execution is [submit_HTCondor.sh](../../PicoProducer/python/batch/submit_HTCondor.sh).
 You can see it also in the condor configuration file,
 which is in case of CERN `lxplus` [submit_HTCondor.sub](../../PicoProducer/python/batch/submit_HTCondor.sub).

 Try to get more familiar with that configuration by having a closer look at it.
 Please also
-pay attention, what exactly is done when performing the initial submission.
+pay attention, what exactly is done when performing the initial submission command for `pico.py`.
 It is not more than passing [submit_HTCondor.sub](../../PicoProducer/python/batch/submit_HTCondor.sub) to the `condor_submit`
 command with a bunch of specified options :).

 If you would like to see, what is exactly running, you can also check the status without the `pico.py status` wrapper: